oda-hub/mmoda-manifesto/README.md

 Co-existence of these sites is based on the following principles:

-* Every frontnd, dispatcher, instrument plugin and backend is **equally deployable** at any site.
+* Every frontend, dispatcher, instrument plugin and backend is **equally deployable** at any site.
 * Different **sites may have favorable access to some data**, enabling some special requests.
   * E.g. UNIGE site has access to realtime INTEGRAL data.
 * Sites also **send requests to each other**.
-For example, INTEGRAL SPI-ACS plugin in APC forwards requests to realtime data at UNIGE.
+For example, INTEGRAL SPI-ACS plugin in APC forwards requests to near-realtime data at UNIGE.
 * Some requests lead to identical results in different places, ensuring **redundancy**.
 * Discovery of sites is facilitated by **linked data mechanisms**, building **distributed knowledge Graph**.